Isabella136/AmrPlusPlus_SNP/genes-issues.md

     <li>A244T, G288W, V303G - not a single mutation, but G288W, V303G is already listd as a resistance-conferring double mutation</li>
     <li>A247P, T270I, I297T - I297T is already listed as a resistance-conferring single mutation</li>
     <li>A247P, I297L, W326R - I297L is already listed as a resistance-conferring single mutation</li>
+    <li>L251R, A254G, T270I  - both L251R and A254G are individually listed as resistance-conferring single mutations</li>
+    <li>T270I, G288W, V303G - not a single mutation, but G288W, V303G is already listd as a resistance-conferring double mutation</li>
     <li>T270I, I297T - I297T is already listed as a resistance-conferring single mutation</li>
     <li>I297L, W326R - I297L is already listed as a resistance-conferring single mutation</li>
   </ul>